craigmbooth/craigmbooth.github.io/_posts/2015-04-02-divvy-stories.md

 I really think that our app showcases the Divvy data in a unique way, and by using the English language, we're able to communicate a lot of insight in a single page.
 You can try out the app here (link removed because dead)

 We are finalists in the 2015 data challenge, in the Most Creative category.
-[I'd love it if you voted for us here](https://redeyechicago.com/news/redeye-divvy-data-challenge-2015-voting-20150330-htmlstory.html)!

 # Update:  We won.
 Here is the page that was published in the Red Eye